 As the initial residential Teen Challenge program for boys, Teen Challenge Adventure Ranch has been offering hope to families for more than 40 years.
 We believe that centering our program on Christ is the reason so many teenage boys have realized deliverance from addictions here, even where other rehab programs failed.

 After completion of our Christian rehab, boys go back home with a strong aftercare program to prevent relapse .
 Aftercare is included without added cost in our normal tuition package.

 Academics mean much to us, because we feel education holds the key to future success.
-While enrolled in our accredited private Christian school, students work on courses led by certified teachers, with individual tutoring available to assist those who need it.
+While enrolled in our private Christian school with fully accredited classes, students work on courses led by certified teachers, with individual tutoring available to assist those who need it.
 Credits earned can easily transfer to public or private schools at home.
 Boys can also learn basic vocational skills including woodworking, basic electrical, construction and carpentry, shop skills, basic automotive, and more.
 After leaving our rehab, boys may prefer to continue their classwork from home through the online Alpha Omega Academy that we use.